The Rise of AI Fitness Coaching

 1. Real-Time Form Correction

-This is the single biggest advantage a human trainer has, and it is significant.
-No AI app on the market can watch you squat and tell you that your knees are caving in, your back is rounding, or your depth is inconsistent.
+This is the single biggest advantage.
+No AI app can watch you squat and tell you that your knees are caving in or your back is rounding.
+Form errors cause injuries.

 2. Emotional Accountability